Configuration

 By using this approach, we can easily mock the configuration data and test our services with different configurations in a controlled manner.

-What sets Config.secret apart from Config.string is its handling of sensitive information.
-It parses the Config value and wraps it in a Secret, a data type designed for holding secrets.
+What sets Config.redacted apart from Config.string is its handling of sensitive information.
+It parses the config value and wraps it in a Redacted<string>, a data type designed for holding secrets.

-When you use console.log on a secret, the actual value remains hidden, providing an added layer of security.
-The only way to access the value is by using Secret.value(secret).
+When you use Console.log on a redacted, the actual value remains hidden, providing an added layer of security.
+The only way to access the value is by using Redacted.value.

 ts